yunjunz/2022-Geolocation/README.md

    Try a dry region for better coherence, use ALOS-2 for better coherence and higher azimuth resolution.

-## Atmospheric impact on the geolocation of satellite SAR images
+## Atmospheric impact on SAR geolocation (Fattahi et al., in prep.)

+Assess the impact of atmospheric delay on the geolocation of satellite SAR images.
+This impact should be reflected on the overall offset between SAR images, and can be assessed by computing the dense offset time-series and comparing with the predicted delay from ionosphere and troposphere.

 + config_cuDenseOffsets
 + offset_timeseries